 As your Labrador grows older, joint dysplasia can worsen and can cause severe arthritis.
-In some cases, it becomes untreatable, and the dog has to be euthanized due to the pain.
+It becomes untreatable in some cases, and the dog may be euthanized to avoid constant pain.

 Unfortunately, there are currently no cures for joint dysplasia except for surgery.
-Surgery can also correct this abnormality to a certain extent, so your lab might still be bound to painkillers and other medication.
+Surgery can also correct this abnormality to a certain extent, but your lab may need painkillers and other medications.
 The only way to prevent joint dysplasia is to check with your breeder for any disease history in their lineage.

 2. Retinal Disorders

 Although most labradors don’t suffer from any significant retinal disorders, some labs, including silver labs, can be predisposed to conditions such as Progressive Retinal Atrophy and Cataracts.

 Progressive Retinal Atrophy causes the gradual deterioration of the vision until the dog becomes completely blind.
 It starts with trouble seeing at night, but can slowly degrade to the point of complete loss of sight.